 All the damned time.
 That’s when.

 I am not in active crisis right now, at this moment.
 But things aren’t looking great.
-I have an amazing, funny, strong, understanding, incredibly patient partner.
 I have a new car and an awesome kid in my life.
 It’s spring, and we’re in the midst of a stretch of absolutely gorgeous days.

 But it isn’t enough.
 None of it is enough.
 I feel like I’m decaying, corroding, stagnating.

 I had a panic attack on the way to the grocery store today, and Jeremy had to bring me home.
 I am terrified of driving and constantly feel like I’m going to get into an accident, which is backed up by the fact that I got a ticket last week for making a dangerous left turn into oncoming traffic, and I was almost hit by a car.
 But I scream at Jeremy whenever he makes a “mistake” when he drives and constantly criticize him.
 So I’m terrified of being a passenger, too.

 On Saturday, Jeremy and I drove out into Mt.
 Hood National Forest and put 190 miles on the Civic in one afternoon.
 It was a great day.
 I only screamed at him a few times for not observing proper following distance or for making lane-changes that I thought were “indecisive.”
 When we weren’t around other cars, I was fine.
 I was in two serious car accidents in less than two years, remember.
 And lately, more than makes sense, I’m in constant fear of getting into another which, consequently, makes me a worse driver.
 I hate being in cars, much of the time, and I am a cab driver.